timsherrell/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure), Part 1</h1>
 This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
-This tutorial assumes you have already created the necessary virtual machine in Azure.<br />
+This tutorial assumes we have already created the necessary virtual machine in Azure.<br />

 <h2>Environments and Technologies Used</h2>